scorpiodiagrams/fdg/wiki/appendix_a.md

 Notice that a vector is distinguished from a list on printout by the character $\#$ appearing before the initial parenthesis.

-There is a predicate =vector?= that is true of vectors and false for all other types of data.
+There is a predicate #Code(vector?) that is true of vectors and false for all other types of data.

 The elements of lists and vectors may be any kind of data, including numbers, procedures, lists, and vectors.
 Numerous other procedures for manipulating list-structured data and vector-structured data can be found in the Scheme online documentation.

 ### Symbols

 Symbols are a very important kind of primitive data type that we use to make programs and algebraic expressions.
 You probably have noticed that Scheme programs look just like lists.
 In fact, they are lists.
-Some of the elements of the lists that make up programs are symbols, such as =+= and =vector=.#Footnote(8) If we are to make programs that can manipulate programs, we need to be able to write an expression that names such a symbol.
+Some of the elements of the lists that make up programs are symbols, such as #Code(+) and #Code(vector).#Footnote(8) If we are to make programs that can manipulate programs, we need to be able to write an expression that names such a symbol.
 This is accomplished by the mechanism of /quotation/.
-The name of the symbol =+= is the expression ='+=, and in general the name of an expression is the expression preceded by a single quote character.
-Thus the name of the expression =(+ 3 a)= is ='(+ 3 a)=.
+The name of the symbol #Code(+) is the expression #Code('+), and in general the name of an expression is the expression preceded by a single quote character.
+Thus the name of the expression #Code((+ 3 a#)) is #Code('(+ 3 a#)).

-We can test if two symbols are identical by using the predicate =eq?=.
+We can test if two symbols are identical by using the predicate #Code(eq?).
 For example, we can write a program to determine if an expression is a sum:

 ```Scheme
 (define (sum? expression)